prevuelta/jekyll-mustache/README.md

 setupPage(
 	[
 		{
-			"template" : "dashboard", // Mustache template used "data": {
+			"template" : "message", // Mustache template used "data": {
 				"message" : "Hello World!" // All your data goodness }